athaalghamdi1/Python_Banking_App/README.md

 - Maintaining accurate **data persistence using CSV** files while supporting multiple customers.

--Creating a **secure login** and validating user input effectively.
+- Creating a **secure login** and validating user input effectively.

--Designing an **intuitive command-line menu system** for users to interact with.
+- Designing an **intuitive command-line menu system** for users to interact with.

 ## Key Takeaways:
 Learned how to design and implement **OOP systems in Python** effectively.